• Menu

 Bupaya Pagoda

 The Bupaya Pagoda is located in the old walled city of Bagan on the banks of the Irrawaddy River.
 It was built in AD162 – Bupaya means ‘a gourd-shaped pagoda”.
-The Pyu style Stupa is the oldest in Bagan.
+The Pyu-style Stupa is the oldest in Bagan.
 It has been rebuilt since the earthquake of 1975 where it was completely destroyed when it toppled into the Irrawaddy River.
-It is a popular spot to watch the sunset from.
+It is a popular spot to watch the sunset.

 The Myazedi Pagoda